nitinskunigal/Inventory-Operations-Enhancement-A-Business-Analysis-Initiative/README.md

 ## 3. How Data Analysis Informed the Business Analysis

 This Business Analysis initiative is evidence-led.
-A dedicated Data Analysis phase was conducted during discovery using Power BI dashboards and KPI diagnostics to establish a fact-based understanding of MapleDash’s current-state operations before defining requirements or solutions.
+A dedicated Data Analysis was conducted during discovery using Power BI dashboards and KPI diagnostics to establish a fact-based understanding of MapleDash’s current-state operations before defining requirements or solutions.

 The data analysis did **not** propose solutions.
 Instead, it surfaced where execution breaks down and where operational risk accumulates, enabling informed BA decisions.